General Information

 Roof structure of a steel bikeport

-The purlins are continuous over the whole roof length and have each a diameter of about 4 cm; that gives a main span to depth ratio of about 113.
+The purlins are continuous over the whole roof length and have a diameter of about 4 cm; that gives a main span-to-depth ratio of about 113.
 The sheets are connected to the purlins by sheet metal screws, while the purlins are connected to the transverse beams by welding, as shown in figure 3.

 Structural connections.